xhchen28/TempRebuttal/baselines_accuracy_efficiency.md

 All methods are evaluated on the same platform whenever possible.
 We aim to keep comparisons fair by aligning the *effective retrieval budget* rather than forcing identical hyperparameters.
 Concretely, we use a budget of ~420 tokens for LongBench-v2 / GPQA and ~2048 tokens for RULER.

-We follow standard evaluation settings: sampling (temperature=0.1) for LongBench-v2 and greedy decoding for RULER.
-Due to the model constraint (`max_model_len=40960` for Qwen3-8B), we evaluate longer contexts using YaRN for RULER and disable it for LongBench-v2 to remain consistent with prior work.

 ## 2. Baseline configurations (summary)